byllyfish/finsy/examples/README.md

 To run the integration tests, enter the examples directory and type `pytest`.
 Each test module will create a Mininet instance, run its tests in order, then stop Mininet.

+To use pytest, you will need to install the Finsy `dev` dependencies in your virtualenv:

+- `pip install -r ./ci/requirements-dev.txt`

 ## References